 - 609.5.
 If an effect could result in a tie, the text of the spell or ability that created the effect will specify what to do in the event of a tie.
 The Magic game has no default for ties. - 609.6.
 Some continuous effects are replacement effects or prevention effects.
 See rules 614 and 615. - 609.7.
-Some effects apply to damage from a source-for example, "The next time a red source of your choice would deal damage to you this turn, prevent that damage." - 609.7a If an effect requires a player to choose a source of damage, he or she may choose a permanent; a spell on the stack (including a permanent spell); any object referred to by an object on the stack, by a replacement or prevention effect that's waiting to apply, or by a delayed triggered ability that's waiting to trigger (even if that object is no longer in the zone it used to be in); or, for certain casual variant games, a face-up card in the command zone.
+Some effects apply to damage from a source-for example, "The next time a red source of your choice would deal damage to you this turn, prevent that damage." - 609.7a If an effect requires a player to choose a source of damage, he or she may choose a permanent; a spell on the stack (including a permanent spell); any object referred to by an object on the stack, by a replacement or prevention effect that's waiting to apply, or by a delayed triggered ability that's waiting to trigger (even if that object is no longer in the zone it used to be in); or a face-up object in the command zone.
 A source doesn't need to be capable of dealing damage to be a legal choice.
 The source is chosen when the effect is created.
 If the player chooses a permanent, the effect will apply to the next damage dealt by that permanent, regardless of whether it's combat damage or damage dealt as the result of a spell or ability.
-If the player chooses a permanent spell, the effect will apply to any damage dealt by that spell and any damage dealt by the permanent that spell becomes when it resolves.
+If the player chooses a permanent spell, the effect will apply to any damage dealt by that spell and any damage dealt by the permanent that spell becomes when it resolves. - 609.7b Some effects from resolved spells and abilities prevent or replace damage from sources with certain properties, such as a creature or a source of a particular color.
+When the source would deal damage, the "shield" rechecks the source's properties.
+If the properties no longer match, the damage isn't prevented or replaced.
+If for any reason the shield prevents no damage or replaces no damage, the shield isn't used up. - 609.7c Some effects from static abilities prevent or replace damage from sources with certain properties.
+For these effects, the prevention or replacement applies to sources that are permanents with that property and to any sources that aren't on the battlefield that have that property.